Serving the towns of Cornish Hiram Parsonsfield Porter since 1970

 We suggest 3 inch reflective numbers on BOTH sides of the mailbox.
 We can't read what's on the mailbox door and dispatch did not give us your name.
 Numbers on the house should be the same.
 Ornate numbers usually cannot be read from the road, especially at night.

 So, help us find you.
-We are here to serve.
+We are here to help.
 We just have to be able to find you.

 Sacopee Rescue is now offering CPR and AED instruction to both businesses and citizens in our region.
 Instruction will be at a market price for businesses and at an extreme discount for citizens of our four towns.
 The goal is to get everyone in our catchment area trained to be able to sustain life in a cardiac arrest until helop arrives.
 The sooner CPR is initiated, the better the chance of being able to revive the victim.